House report: Snyder had role in ‘toxic’ Commanders culture

-Commanders owner Dan Snyder was involved in the misconduct, according to the report, which said he inappropriately touched a former employee at a dinner, had staffers produce a video “of sexually suggestive footage of cheerleaders,” and ordered that women who were auditioning to be cheerleaders walk on the field “while he and his friends gawked from his suite through binoculars.”
+The misconduct included Commanders owner Dan Snyder, who is accused of inappropriately touching a former employee at a dinner, having staffers produce a video ”of sexually suggestive footage of cheerleaders” and ordering that women auditioning to be cheerleaders walk on the field ”while he and his friends gawked from his suite through binoculars,” according to the report.

-The House committee opened its investigation in October 2021 after the NFL did not release a written report of an independent review of the team’s workplace culture.
-The review by attorney Beth Wilkinson was completed in summer 2021 and resulted in a $10 million fine to the team.
+The House committee opened its investigation in October 2021 after the NFL did not release a written report of its review of the team’s workplace culture.
+The league’s independent review by attorney Beth Wilkinson was completed in summer 2021 and resulted in a $10 million fine to the team.

-Using hearings, interviews and depositions to create its report, the House oversight committee said Snyder interfered in Wilkinson’s investigation, which stemmed from former employees alleging in 2020 rampant sexual harassment by team executives.
+Using hearings, interviews and depositions, the House report concluded Snyder interfered in its investigation and Wilkinson’s review, which stemmed in 2020 from former employees alleging rampant sexual harassment by team executives.

+The team owner interfered with the House committee’s investigation by ”intimidating witnesses,” ”refusing to release former employees from their confidentiality obligations” and using a ”secret” agreement with the NFL to block access to more than 40,000 documents collected during Wilkinson’s review, according to the report.

 Snyder also conducted a separate shadow investigation, which the report said was used by his lawyers to ”cast him as the victim of a defamation campaign … and deflect responsibility for the team’s toxic work culture.”